Updated: Dec 14, 2020

 Claire Sandbrook as Shergroup’s CEO writes on the growing rise of knife crime in London and her thoughts surrounding this disturbing trend, I started work in London in 1980 – and married a Londoner – and so London is a very big part of my life.
-It is distressing then to see how this wonderful capital city is being blighted by the growing number of threats such as terrorism and what I perceive as another form of terrorism, and that is gangs wielding knives.
-I was shocked to see on SKY NEWS last week footage from a case of a “Zombie” knife attacker, whose prison sentence was found to be too lenient, and was eventually increased from 2 to 3.5 years.
+It is distressing than to see how this wonderful capital city is being blighted by the growing number of threats such as terrorism and what I perceive as another form of terrorism, and that is gangs wielding knives.
+I was shocked to see on SKY NEWS last week footage from a case of a “Zombie” knife attacker, whose prison sentence was found to be too lenient and was eventually increased from 2 to 3.5 years.
 You can see in the linked report that the attacker is brandishing his large Zombie knife in Croydon high street https://bit.ly/2S2CBx6.
 No one could approach the nutcase with the knife of course – he was just out of control and no police were in the immediate vicinity.

 Knife crime is not new to Britain, it has been steadily growing year on year.
 As far back as 2008 David Cameron, the then Prime Minister, declared he was bringing in tougher sentences for knife crime – see https://bit.ly/2E7hjKG.
 10 years on and we are still dithering about what that sentence should really be.

 Personally, I support any initiative as a law-abiding citizen to fight knife crime.
 I am often in London and I want to continue to feel, as I always have, that when I walk down Piccadilly or Fleet Street, I am going to be safe.
 I could have put money on it that the Information Commissioner’s Office would have a say on the matter, as of course the data which comes from the police operation is subject to the UK Data Protection laws.
-Apparently, the police decision to use this technology doesn’t have Home Office approval at the present time.
+Apparently, the police decided to use this technology doesn’t have Home Office approval at the present time.
 I find that surprising and frankly unhelpful.
 You would think that the Home Office, (the equivalent of the US State Department) would be leading the debate and guidance on the use of facial recognition technology in major UK cities.

-Working as I do in London and having teams of high court enforcement agents and security officers on the streets, knife crime is real concern.
+Working as I do in London and having teams of high court enforcement agents and security officers on the streets, knife crime is a real concern.
 The UK has one of the most developed health and safety regimes in the world.
-Risk assessment in any given workplace situation is a statutory requirement but despite all that as we know, incidents reported here and even the recently tragic stabbing of PC Keith Palmer on the doorstep of Parliament show a willful behavior to flout the law.
+Risk assessment in any given workplace situation is a statutory requirement but despite all that as we know, incidents reported here and even the recently tragic stabbing of PC Keith Palmer on the doorstep of Parliament show a willful behaviour to flout the law.
 On always that sad day in 2018 even the police couldn’t protect one of their own from a stabbing in an exposed area of the body - https://bit.ly/2RVX46p.

 So, whilst we continue to develop our policies and procedures to reduce the risk of fatalities caused by stabbing, I think the overarching approach of having facial recognition tech in place as part of a security program to handle evermore violent and public crimes on the streets is VITAL.
 The ability to survey large crowds of people is necessary and if the technology exists to sort the good guys from the bad guys let’s use it.
-I will happily surrender my human rights to protect other humans, and to drive out and expose criminal behavior in people who will not otherwise be identified.
+I will happily surrender my human rights to protect other humans and to drive out and expose criminal behaviour in people who will not otherwise be identified.